Kigamba/laravel-tinker-tools/README.md

 When using Artisan's Tinker command it can be quite bothersome having to type the fully qualified classname to do something simple.

+This Package requires >= PHP 5.0 .
+The parent package only support PHP 7.0

+Feel free to hit me up in case you have a problem using it

 ```php
 \App\Models\NewsItem::first();
 ```